 When the focus is on the customer, the business value shifts larger than what your platform or product can do.
 It helps you to derive the synergy between what you do and what your customers need.
-In other words, you are motivated not for your success but to the success of your customers.
+In other words, you are motivated not for your success but the success of your customers.

 Navigating in the sea of complexity

 The cost of a data security breach is very high.
 It requires a highly complex network infrastructure to deal with it.
-Das shares, we mostly operate under very high visibility, where the CIO or CISO knows what is exactly going on with the projects we are running.
+Das shares, we mostly operate under very high visibility, where the CIO or CISO knows what is going on with the projects we are running.

-The key to navigating on the sea of complexity starts with a clear understanding of your customer's business use case [or business requirements] and having the full picture on how they structure and design their business environment.
+The key to navigating on the sea of complexity starts with a clear understanding of your customer's business use case [or business requirements] and having the full picture of how they structure and design their business environment.

 Speed of Innovation + Execution is the foresight of success!

 To do this right, we need an ecosystem of sympathetic partners and enablers.
-Once this ecosystem is built and established, you can design a business framework that both you and your customers can benefit and appreciate.
+Once this ecosystem is built and established, you can design a business framework that both you and your customers can benefit from and appreciate.

 Many (businesses) can provide excellent product value, but unique experiences cannot.
 Success depends on the relationship you build and develop [with your customer], and it says a lot about your company's future.